kyongs/mysql57-write-types-ratio-experiment/README.md

 ...
 ```

 6. Calculate the ratio of three flush types.
 Refer to the following formulas.
-You can use `awk` command and `grep` command to easily get the required information.
+You can use `awk` command and `grep` command to easily get the required information. <br/>
+	**# of flush means the number of page flushed, not the number of function call occured**
    - `# of total flush` =  `# of flush list flush` + `# of LRU list flush` + `# of single page flush`
    - `ratio of flush list flush(%)` = `# of flush list flush` / `# of total flush` * 100
    - `ratio of LRU list flush(%)` = `# of LRU list flush` / `# of total flush` * 100